 Annapurna Circuit Trail

-The Annapurna Circuit Trail remains popular regardless of the season.
+The Annapurna Circuit Trail remains one of the most popular routes for trekking in Nepal and is popular regardless of the season.
 It trails through the Annapurna mountain range, which lies in the rain shadow, making it ideal for trekking during the monsoon season.
 This trek is a favourite among trekkers because of its dynamic and diverse terrain that will keep you on your toes, as well as the majestic Thorong La, the world’s widest mountain pass that represents the highest point of the Circuit at 5,416 m.

 Upper Mustang Trek